 - Astragalus – Astragalus is an antiviral herb used in Chinese medicine that can help treat poliomyelitis.
 Take astragalus extract capsules twice daily.

-- For children and infants, I recommend catnip instead of the astragalus and cat’s claw, but the other herbs mentioned here are okay for children and infants: 1/4 tsp per quart jar.
-You can even make this with a 1/4 tsp of fennel seeds and coriander.
-Let steep with a covered lid till cool.
-Do not give more than this a day.
+For children and infants, I recommend catnip instead of the astragalus and cat’s claw, but the other herbs mentioned here are okay for children and infants.

 PREVENTATIVE TECHNIQUES FOR GOOD HEALTH

 To prevent getting sick in the first place, I recommend the following practices: